collarmc/collar/README.md

 }
 ```

-## Forge example
+## ForgeHax example

-You can easily skid this as a forge module like so:
+You can easily skid this as a ForgeHax module like so:

 ```
 package com.matt.forgehax.mods;